AriUmu/gallery/README.md

 # gallery
-a small platform for internet shop
-A Platform for gallery internet shop
+A smart platform for gallery internet shop